icehaunter/vue3-datepicker/docs/config.md

 ### `clearable`

 - Type: `Boolean`
-- Default: `0`
+- Default: `false`

-Clears the selected date and sets the value to null.
+Allows clearing the selected date and setting the value to `null`

 ## Styling